Update you browser

 What's needed from you

-You should upload up to five pieces of work which evidence your match and potential for meeting the aims of our programme.
+Please submit one PDF portfolio containing documentation of no more than three projects or pieces of work that evidence your match and potential for meeting the aims of our course.
 We expect to see evidence of great interest in using technology to push the boundaries of storytelling, as well as the ability to bring a critical perspective to the hype surrounding such technologies.

-We welcome career changers, if you do not have a technical or time-based media background, please also explain how and why you want to expand your work into these areas.
+We welcome career changers.
+If you do not have a technical or time-based media or storytelling background, please also explain how and why you want to expand your work into these areas.

 You must submit a video of no more than two minutes as part of the application process.